Gaining organizational effectiveness

 - Develop a dedicated change management process.
 See Change management.

 - Define distinct roles and responsibilities.
 See RACI chart.

 - Track operational maturity.
 See Operational metrics.

 Develop a tailored, dedicated change management process to set up any incident response tools for a streamlined process using Tanium Threat Response.

 - Update service level agreements and align activities to key resources for Tanium Threat Response where applicable.
 For example, see Maturity / Metrics and RACI

 Designate change or maintenance windows for various scenarios, where applicable.
 For example, setting up a Reputation source, integration with a SIEM, Log Solution, or SOAR solution.

-Identify internal and external dependencies to EDR process.
+Identify internal and external dependencies to incident response process.
 For example, to achieve effective integrations with a SIEM, Log Solution, or SOAR Solution.

-Create a Tanium Steering Group (TSG) for discovery activities to expedite reviews and approvals of processes that align with SLAs / EDR processes, as applicable.
+Create a Tanium Steering Group (TSG) for discovery activities to expedite reviews and approvals of processes that align with SLAs / incident response processes, as applicable.